-- 497. OAG acknowledges that the City has spent considerable time and resources to create and staff COPA and the Deputy PSIG. - 498.
-The City, CPD, and COPA will continue to build on these critical efforts by ensuring that BIA, COPA, the Police Board, and the Deputy PSIG have sufficient funding and an adequate number of qualified staff to fulfill their respective missions as required by law, each entity's policies, and this Agreement. - 499.
+- 520. OAG acknowledges that the City has spent considerable time and resources to create and staff COPA and the Deputy PSIG. - 521.
+The City, CPD, and COPA will continue to build on these critical efforts by ensuring that BIA, COPA, the Police Board, and the Deputy PSIG have sufficient funding and an adequate number of qualified staff to fulfill their respective missions as required by law, each entity's policies, and this Agreement. - 522.
 Within 365 days of the Effective Date, COPA, the Deputy PSIG, and BIA will create separate staffing and equipment-needs plans.
-Such plans will include analyses setting forth the basis for the plans' staffing requirements and equipment needs assessments. - 500.
-On an annual basis, COPA, the Deputy PSIG, and BIA will review and revise, if needed, each entity's respective staffing and equipment-needs plans. - 501.
-BIA's staffing and equipment-needs plans will include the investigation staffing and equipment needs of the districts. - 502.
+Such plans will include analyses setting forth the basis for the plans' staffing requirements and equipment needs assessments.
+CPD will implement the staffing and equipment-needs plans in accordance with the specified timeline for implementation. - 523.
+On an annual basis, COPA, the Deputy PSIG, and BIA will review and revise, if needed, each entity's respective staffing and equipment-needs plans. - 524.
+BIA's staffing and equipment-needs plans will include the investigation staffing and equipment needs of the districts. - 525.
 Within 60 days of the Effective Date, the City will propose a permanent method of selecting the Chief Administrator of COPA.
 In creating the permanent selection method for